 Collect rent in full and by the deadline for all rental units

 California landlord-tenant law also conveys certain duties to a landlord, like the following:

 Following the proper eviction process

-Serving tenants with proper notice before making changes to the terms of the agreement
+Serving tenants with proper notice before making changes to the terms of the lease